Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/01_BUILD.rst

 Installing cmake for linux
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-(1) Install cmake using terminal (like “sudo apt-get -y install cmake”),
+(1) Install cmake using terminal (like "sudo apt-get -y install cmake"),
-    if the installation is successful, you can get the version by “cmake --version”.
+    if the installation is successful, you can get the version by "cmake --version".

 Building the project
 ^^^^^^^^^^^^^^^^^^^^